 Workings from your laptop can be a nightmare.
 Especially if it’s really small – you can’t even split a screen properly without wanting to head to the eye doctor for new glasses!
 And switching between desktops and tabs?
 Don’t get me started.

-At A Glance: Our Top 4 Picks for Portable Monitors
+At A Glance: Our 4 Picks for Best Portable Monitors

 First, I’ll show you what makes a good portable monitor, and then we’ll check out the best ones that are currently available.
-Whether you use it as your primary monitor or a handy secondary portable monitor is up to you.
+Whether you use a portable monitor as your primary screen or a handy secondary screen is up to you.

 |SEE ON AMAZON →|